Wander Responsibly A Travelers Guide to Sustainable Tourism

 Basically, it's all about measuring, monitoring, and making things better, all the time- you know, continuous improvement.

-You got to keep an eye on progress. are you actually hitting those goals you set?
+You got to keep an eye on progress.
+Are you actually hitting those goals you set?
 Share the results.

 Publishing reports on your environmental and social performance isn’t just good pr either.
 It also shows you are serious.
 Get feedback, too.
 Ask folks what they think you can do better.